FromUte/dune-balanced/README.md

 $ bundle exec rake railties:install:migrations db:migrate
 ```

-Neighborly::Balanced is a Rails Engine, integrating with your (Neighborly) Rails application with very little of effort.
+Neighborly::Balanced is a Rails Engine, integrating with your (Neighbor.ly Donate) Rails application with very little of effort.
 To turn the engine on, mount it in an appropriate route:

 ```ruby
 # config/routes.rb